Gabral Valley

-The Gabral Valley (gujjar' Gabrāl; lit.
-'Small valley where stream flows') is a valley in the Swat District of Khyber Pakhtunkhwa, Pakistan.
+The Gabral Valley (from Gawri gha lit. 'small valley where stream flows') is a valley in the Upper Swat District of Khyber Pakhtunkhwa, Pakistan.
 It is located in the south slopes of the westernmost end of the Himalayas.
 Its lower end is at the town of Gabral, about 20 km north (by road) from Kalam and 120 km north of Islamabad, at an altitude of 2290 m.
 The valley covers about 38733 ha.